Updated Map to Ride the US 36 Bikeway

 South Boulder Creek

 The remaining places where bicyclists will cross at signalized intersections include Sheridan Boulevard/88th Avenue and Church Ranch Boulevard/104th in Westminster.
-The map below shows grade-separated crossings and a dotted line to mark the US 36 Bikeway.

 The following photos show the US 36 Bikeway under construction: